ComScore

 • Life Expectancy: 14 to 16 years

 It always looks like the Papillon is smiling!
-Probably because they are a happy breed, content to play wherever they happen to be.
-Folks living in big country houses, small urban apartments, hot deserts and chilly tundras will find the Papillon to be a hearty companion.
+Probably because they are a happy breed, content to play wherever they happen to be, as well as eager to learn (they're one of the most trainable dog breeds).
+Great for families living in big country houses or small urban apartments, suited to both hot deserts and chilly tundras, the Papillon is a hearty companion.
 They have no undercoat, so grooming is a cinch.

 low maintenance dog breeds havanese